Energy Policy & Costs

 NONE

-Both DEP and the Comptroller claimed "no responsive records" when payment details were requested.
+Both DEP and the Comptroller claimed "no responsive records."

 "While Massachusetts was accusing Exxon of climate deception, the state was fighting a records request that exposed its own failure to comply with one of its own climate rules."Paul Diego Craney, Massachusetts Fiscal Alliance — Boston Herald, March 2026